ritwickdey/vscode-live-server/docs/settings.md

     <hr>

 * **`liveServer.settings.fullReload:`** : By Default Live Server inject CSS changes without full reloading of browser.
-You can change this behviour by making this setting as `true`.
+You can change this behavior by making this setting as `true`.

     * Default: `false`